-Through the Medi-Cal Health Navigator Project, The Center is conducting outreach and education activities to help facilitate Medi-Cal enrollment and retention in Amador, Calaveras, Lassen and Solano counties.
+Through the Medi-Cal Health Navigator Project, The Center at Sierra Health Foundation in October 2020 awarded sub-grants totaling $2.3 million to a cohort of community-based organization partners to help facilitate Medi-Cal enrollment and retention in Amador, Calaveras, Lassen and Solano counties.

 Populations of focus include households and individuals who are eligible for Medi-Cal, such as people with mental health disorder needs, substance use disorder needs and other disabilities, aged persons, homeless individuals and families, young people of color, immigrants and families of mixed immigration status, people with limited English proficiency, low-wage workers and their families or dependents, uninsured children, youth formerly enrolled in Medi-Cal, and people who are in county jail, on county probation, in state prison, on state parole or under post-release community supervision.